makgyver/makgyver.github.io/_pages/about.md

 I received my MSc and Ph.D. in [Brain, Mind, and Computer Science](http://hit.psy.unipd.it/BMCS-Overview) from the [University of Padova](https://www.unipd.it/) (Italy) in 2013 and 2018, respectively.
 In 2017, I was a visiting Ph.D. student at the [Delft University of Technology](https://www.tudelft.nl/) in the [Multimedia Computing group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing/).
 From 2018 to 2021, I have spent three years as a post-doctoral fellow at the [University of Padova](https://www.unipd.it/).

-Currently, I have published 40+ research articles on international conferences and journals.
-I served as a Program Committee member of several international conferences and as a guest editor and referee for several international journals.
+Currently, I have published 50+ research articles on international conferences and journals.
+I served as a Program Committee member of several international conferences and as editor and referee for several international journals.

-My main research interests include `federated learning`, `interpretable machine learning`, `cybersecurity`, `recommender system`, and `representation learning`.
+My main research interests include `federated learning`, `interpretable machine learning`, `recommender system`, and `representation learning`.